MicrosoftDocs/security/trusted-root-docs/2020/September2020-2.md

 ---
-title: September 2020 Deployment Notice - Microsoft Trusted Root Program
+title: September 2020 Deployment Notice: Microsoft Trusted Root Program
 description: This document provides details about the changes made in August 2020 to the root store. ms.date: 08/18/2020 ms.service: security